ddev/ddev/docs/users/cli-usage.md

 Commands can also be executed using the shorter `ddev . <cmd>` alias.

+Normally, `ddev exec` commands are executed in the container using bash, which means that environment variables and redirection and pipes can be used.
+For example, a complex command like `ddev exec 'ls -l ${DDEV_FILES_DIR} | grep x >/tmp/junk.out'` will be interpreted by bash and will work.
+However, there are cases where bash introduces too much complexity and it's best to just run the command directly.
+In those cases, something like `ddev exec --raw ls -l "dir1" "dir2"` may be useful. with `--raw` the ls command is executed directly instead of the full command being interpreted by bash.
+But you cannot use environment variables, pipes, redirection, etc.

 ### SSH Into Containers

 The `ddev ssh` command will open an interactive bash or sh shell session to the container for a ddev service.
 The web service is connected to by default.
 The session can be ended by typing `exit`.
 To connect to another service, use the `--service` flag to specify the service you want to connect to.
 For example, to connect to the database container, you would run `ddev ssh --service db`.
 To specify the destination directory, use the `--dir` flag.
 For example, to connect to the database container and be placed into the `/home` directory, you would run `ddev ssh --service db --dir /home`.